Navigation auf uzh.ch

 Heidi Hautala

-Heidi Hautala is Vice-President of the European Parliament, Member of the European Parliament in the Greens/EFA group.
-She was elected as a Vice-President of the European Parliament in October 2017 and serves on the Committee on International Trade and the Subcommittee on Human Rights.
-In 2017, she established a Working Group on Responsible Business Conduct in the European Parliament.
-In Finland, Ms Hautala served as a Member of Parliament from 1991 to 1995 and from 2003 to 2009.
+Heidi Hautala is Vice-President of the European Parliament and a member of the European Parliament in the Greens/EFA group.
+She was elected Vice-President of the European Parliament in October 2017 and serves on the Committee on International Trade and the Subcommittee on Human Rights.
+2017, she established a Working Group on Responsible Business Conduct in the European Parliament.
+In Finland, Ms Hautala served as a Member of Parliament from 1991 to 1995 and 2003 to 2009.
 From 2011 to 2013, she was the Minister for International Development and State Ownership Steering.
 She holds a Master's degree in Agriculture and Forestry.

 Antonio Hautle